xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 ## Ideas are Force Multipliers

+*"Good ideas are like Nike sports shoes.
+They may facilitate success for an athlete who possesses them, but on their own they are nothing but an overpriced pair of sneakers.
+Sports shoes don’t win races.
+Athletes do."* – Felix Dennis

 Bad ideas can succeed with the right execution.

 * How about a new soft drink that tastes considerably worse than Coke, comes in a much smaller can, and costs twice as much?
 Definitely a bad idea.
 And still Red Bull generates billions of dollars in revenue.